🎡 Spin the wheel & win up to 40% OFF your Thai course.

 Common questions regarding how to call a Thai consonant

 Can I use other example words instead of “gai” or chicken?
-Like goor-gin (to eat) instead?
+Like goor-gaa (a crow) instead

-Answer: No, there is only one specific example word of each Thai consonant.
-We have learned to call consonants in the same way for more than 100 of years.
+No, there is only one specific example word of each Thai consonant.
+We have learned to call consonants in the same way for more than a hundred years.

 Can I only call it “goor” without “gai”?

-Answer: Yes, you can.
-However, I would not recommend it as there are some consonants that share the same initial consonant sounds.
+Yes, you can.
+However, I would not recommend it as some consonants share the same initial consonant sounds.
 (I will talk about it in the session below)

-As you can see from the photo above, consonants are grouped by initial consonant sounds with a special color.
-For example:
+As you can see from the photo below, consonants are grouped by initial consonant sounds with a special colour.

 • Black: Unique sounds